peckjd/cpsc318/lab09/README.md

 2. Perform a connect scan on mail.tritiuminc.com.

 3. Perform a UDP scan on mail.tritiuminc.com.
-Include the flag `-F --version intensity 0` (this may take a while).
+Include the flag `-F --version-intensity 0` (this may take a while).

 4. Perform a FIN scan on mail.tritiuminc.com.